How To Fill A Short Raised Garden Bed

 What Is Your Short Raised Garden Bed For?

-To determine which materials will fill raised garden beds you’ve placed in your yard, you’ll first want to decide what to grow.
+To determine which materials will fill your raised garden beds, first decide what you want to grow.
 Most raised garden beds will do just fine with garden soil formulated specifically for them.
 However, you can add amendments that cater to the plants you’re growing.

 For instance, homemade compost is an excellent source of micronutrients for most plants.
-Peat moss can help you retain moisture in your raised beds.
-Native soil will provide beneficial bacteria and mycelia that exist within the soil profile of your region.
-Mulching with wood chips, grass clippings, or leaves to lock in moisture and protect roots from extreme temperatures may be a concern too.
+Peat moss can help retain moisture in your raised beds.
+Native soil provides beneficial bacteria and mycelia that exist within the soil profile of your region.
+Mulching with wood chips, grass clippings, or leaves to lock in moisture and protect roots from extreme temperatures may be a consideration too.

 Maybe there’s a raised bed gardening technique you’d like to try that involves layering organic materials before topping off your short raised bed gardens with soil where plants can grow.
 Consider these things before you purchase fill materials.

-To illustrate my point, let’s say you’ve got a new garden bed that is roughly 4 feet wide, 8 feet long, and 1 foot deep.
-The calculation for that bed would be simple: multiply 4 x 8 x 1 together, and you’ll discover you’d need 32 cubic feet.
-If you’re buying soil in bulk, that comes out to 1.19 cubic yards of soil, so you’d want to buy at least 1.5 cubic yards to be sure you have enough to fill and have leftover.
-(And you’ll want that leftover soil to top off other beds later or use for containers!)
-Those buying bagged soil will generally be able to find bags in 1.5 or 2 cubic foot sizes; assuming you’re using 2 cubic foot bags, you’d need 16 bags of soil to fill that bed completely.
+To illustrate, let’s say you’ve got a new garden bed that is roughly four feet wide, eight feet long, and one foot deep.
+The calculation would be simple: multiply 4 x 8 x 1, and you’ll discover you need 32 cubic feet.
+If you’re buying soil in bulk, that comes out to 1.19 cubic yards, so you’d want to buy at least 1.5 cubic yards to be sure you have enough to fill with some leftover.
+You’ll want that extra soil to top off other beds later or use for containers.
+Those buying bagged soil will generally find bags in 1.5 or two cubic foot sizes; assuming you’re using two cubic foot bags, you’d need 16 bags to fill that bed completely.

-If your bed was 4.5’ x 8.5’ x 1’5’, getting that same amount of garden soil would leave you considerably short.
-Garden beds are meant to be full, and those small amounts of space add up quickly, especially once you’ve watered the soil in and it settles!
+If your bed was 4.5 x 8.5 x 1.5 feet, getting that same amount of garden soil would leave you considerably short.
+Garden beds are meant to be full, and those small amounts of space add up quickly, especially once you’ve watered the soil in and it settles.
 I highly recommend getting enough extra soil to top off your garden beds later.

-As the initial soil settles into place and fills every square inch of space, it will sink down in the bed by many inches.
-Deep beds may still have ample space for roots, but you’ll probably need to top it off in shallow beds to keep a productive garden going.
+As the initial soil settles into place and fills every square inch of space, it will sink down by many inches.
+Deep beds may still have ample space for roots, but you’ll probably need to top off shallow beds to keep a productive garden going.
 A few inches of soil can make a world of difference!

 A Word on the Planting Area

-Before we get into the specifics of how to fill your brand new raised bed, let’s cover a couple of basic rules of thumb.
-Firstly, no matter what method you use, remember to provide no less than 8 to 12 inches of soil dedicated to planting.
-If you’re using an Original Birdies bed, you have some room to work with as the shorter Birdies beds are 15″ in height.
+Before we get into the specifics of how to fill your brand-new raised bed, let’s cover a couple of basic rules of thumb.
+No matter what method you use, remember to provide no less than eight to 12 inches of soil dedicated to planting.
+If you’re using an Original Birdies bed, you have some room to work with, as the shorter Birdies beds are 15 inches in height.

-When using an even shorter raised bed that’s only 8 inches tall, do not use fill materials and devote the entire space to planting.
-If your bed is less than 8 inches, you’ll need to dig a trench with no fill below to improve the soil and allow for adequate aeration of the soil where roots can grow.
+When using an even shorter raised bed that’s only eight inches tall, do not use fill materials and devote the entire space to planting.
+If your bed is less than eight inches, you’ll need to dig a trench with no fill below to improve the soil and allow for adequate aeration where roots can grow.

 Ways to Fill Your Short Raised Garden Bed